-I am the author of three published books, and am currently at work on a fourth, which explores the roles of the Hancock, Adams, and Quincy families in fomenting the American Revolution.
-The book, titled American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution, will be published by St. Martin’s Press in 2020.
+I am the author of three published books, and my fourth, titled American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution, will be published by St. Martin’s Press in 2020.

 My first book, published by HarperCollins, is titled Tolstoy and the Purple Chair: My Year of Magical Reading.
 My memoir tells the story of how reading helped me continue on in the world after my oldest sister died of cancer, and also relates the history of my family: my immigrant parents with their three girls, struggling and thriving in the Midwest while carrying aching memories of World War II.

 Tolstoy and the Purple Chair was hailed as “an outstanding debut” by Kirkus Reviews and designated a “book to read now” by Oprah.
 It was widely hailed as an ode to the joys and comforts of reading, including by The Christian Science Monitor, The Los Angeles Times, Bookpage, Publishers’s Weekly, and Booklist.

 My second book, titled Signed, Sealed, Delivered: Celebrating the Joys of Letterwriting (published by Simon & Schuster), is a history of letter writing, written after I found a treasure of letters in the backyard of a decrepit brownstone on Manhattan’s Upper West Side.
 The letters had been written in the late nineteenth and early twentieth century from a son to his mother, and included the daily notes he sent to her during his four years at Princeton.